Monument of the Millennium

 Harry “Bus” Yourell

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 27, 2011, by Barry Swackhamer of San Jose, California.
-This page has been viewed 634 times since then and 23 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on September 27, 2011, by Barry Swackhamer of San Jose, California. • Bill Pfingsten was the editor who published this page.
+This page was last revised on August 28, 2020.
+It was originally submitted on September 27, 2011.
+This page has been viewed 780 times since then and 7 times this year.
+Last updated on August 28, 2020, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3, 4, 5, 6. submitted on September 27, 2011, by Barry Swackhamer of Brentwood, California. • J. Makali Bruton was the editor who published this page.